pengminshi/RPP/README.md

 RPP
 ================

-This is an R implementation of Reinforced Poisson Process model proposed in Wang, Song, and Barabasi (2013), see the reference for details of the model.
+This is an R implementation of Reinforced Poisson Process model proposed in Wang, Song, and Barabasi (2013), please refer to the original paper for more details of the model.

 Usage
 =====